 The treatment services provided by these programs are highly effective and integrated.
 This is because you need them to manage all the disorders that you have been struggling with at the same time so that none of them aggravates the other or causes you to suffer a relapse or a recurrence of any of these disorders.

-LifeStream Behavioral Center CCEC is a facility in The Villages, FL providing services in and around Sumter County.
+LifeStream Behavioral Center CCEC is a rehab program providing services in and around Sumter County.

 They provide a wide range of services, settings and treatment approaches such as:Psychotropic Medication, Outpatient Drug Rehab, Dual Diagnosis Drug Rehab.